Scrambling and Many-Body Localization in the XXZ-Chain: Scrambling in the XXZ-Chain

 The asymptotic value of $\tilde I_3$ is also shown in Fig.\,\ref{fig:a3-asymptotic-change2}, this time for different values of the subsystem separation $d$.
 We expect that the tripartite information is suppressed if the distance $d$ becomes comparable to the localization length of the l-bits in Eq.\,\ref{eq:lbits}, and indeed $\tilde I_3$ shrinks as the distance is increased.

+The light-cone is shown for three characteristic cases in Fig.\,\ref{fig:XX_W0_2_6}.
+In the strongly disordered system ($W = 6$), the spreading of information takes an exponentially long time.

 The arrival time $T$ on the other hand is shown in Fig.\,\ref{fig:a3-arrival-time} \& \,\ref{fig:a3-arrival-time-over-d}, where we see that the signal becomes exponentially slow as the distance or the disorder is increased.
+Since the arrival time over distance data follows a straight line in the semi-log plot, we can deduce that the tripartite information spreads inside a light cone that grows logarithmically in time for large disorder.
 For the maximal distance between subsystems where $\mathcal{A}$ and $\mathcal{C}$ are right at the ends of the system, the arrival time is suppressed because of boundary effects, where the signal is reflected at the open boundary.
 This causes the $d = 7$ and $d = 8$ curves in Fig.\,\ref{fig:a3-arrival-time} to be slightly closer together than the others.

 The boundary effect can also be seen quite clearly in Fig.\,\ref{fig:a3-arrival-time-over-d}, where the rightmost data points of the individual data set corresponding to subsystem $\mathcal{C}$ being at the boundary are slightly lower.
 As long as these boundary effects do not become important the arrival time does not depend strongly on the system size but only on the distance between the subsystems.